 Learn How to Use Nonverbal Communication at an Interview

-While on a job interview, you might think that if you have the best answers to the interview questions, you'll get the job, but that isn't necessarily the case.
+While at a job interview, you might think that if you have the best answers to the interview questions, you'll get the job, but that isn't necessarily the case.
 A big part of the success of your answers is actually nonverbal communication.

 This includes your body language and what is known as “paralanguage” – the elements of your speech besides the words, such as your intonation, speaking speed, pauses and sighs, and facial expressions.
 Nonverbal communication also includes your attire and grooming.